+To shed more light on this topic, we examine a variety of architectures for the data communication task.
+We evaluated the trade-off between detection performance and complexity across various \ac{NN} architectures, and present a comparative summary in \Cref{fig_BER_vs_ITR}.
+This figure illustrates the performance of the various architectures, evaluated in terms of the \ac{BER} as a function of the transmission rate (bit time $T_b$).\footnote{The \ac{BiRNN} consists of five \ac{LSTM} cells in both the forward and backward directions, to account for channel memory.} In this evaluation, all architectures were implemented at a comparable complexity, following the \ac{BiRNN} reference design, and Transformer models were excluded because they performed poorly in our simulations when constrained to the same number of parameters.

+The comparison in \Cref{fig_BER_vs_ITR} confirms an expected result: The \ac{BiRNN} achieves similar performance with fewer learnable parameters than the other architectures, effectively capturing interrelations among samples and improving decoding.
+Moreover, the figure also displays an inferred approximation of orders of magnitude for performance–complexity trade-offs: \ac{NN} architectures with hundreds of learnable parameters are generally required in \ac{MC} channels with low \ac{ISI}, i.e., channel memory of two to five samples.
+A similar analysis is still pending for other tasks such as channel estimation, synchronization, or localization.
+These observations motivate several open research directions for applying \acp{NN} in \ac{IoBNT} networks.

+\textbf{1) Alternative NN Architectures:} Recent literature has primarily considered feedforward \acp{NN} and \acp{RNN} architectures for \ac{MC} systems; see \Cref{fig_NN_architecture}.
+In contrast, other architectures that have gained significant traction in the broader \ac{NN} literature—most notably transformers and reinforcement learning—have only recently begun to attract attention in the context of \ac{MC}.
+Transformer-based attention mechanisms have been highly successful in domains such as language processing, enabling joint alignment and decoding by capturing long-range dependencies in sequential data \cite{vaswani2017attention}.
+However, despite initial examples discussed in \Cref{sec_NN_detectors}, current transformer implementations are not yet tailored to the specific interdependencies induced by \ac{ISI} in \ac{MC} channels.
+As a result, transformer-based architectures require substantial adaptation to fully exploit \ac{ISI}-driven sequence structure in \ac{MC} decoding, as also noted in \cite{ma2024survey}.

-Furthermore, {NNs} are still ill-suited to non-linear scenarios (e.g., turbulent fluids) and require vast amounts of data to converge, often with poor accuracy.
+Furthermore, {NNs} remain ill-suited to nonlinear scenarios, e.g., turbulent flows, and require vast amounts of data to converge, often with poor accuracy.
 Nevertheless, given that the underlying \emph{equations} governing the system are known, physics-informed {NN} models arise as a promising approach.
-This architecture can include turbulence models by integrating Reynolds-averaged Navier-Stokes or Fokker-Planck equations into the learning algorithm; refer to examples in this area in \cite{wu2018physicsinformed, chen2021solving}.
-A suitable balance of accuracy and computational complexity can be attained through physics-informed {NNs}, a topic for additional investigation.
+This architecture can include turbulence models by integrating Reynolds-averaged Navier-Stokes or Fokker-Planck equations into the learning algorithm, referring to examples in \cite{wu2018physicsinformed, chen2021solving}.